inverted-ai/invertedai/docs/source/pythonapi/sdk-logs.md

 ```

 ### Example Usage
-Please follow the following link to see an example of how to run a [scenario log example][scenario-log-example-link].
+Please click the following link to see an example of how to run a [scenario log example][scenario-log-example-link].
 This example demonstrates running a sample scenario then writing to a log file, loading the sample log and visualizing it, then replaying the log but modifying it at a time step of interest.